tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 Maybe.
 We have reached out to lots of vendors.
 But remember they profit if you decide to upgrade to a higher capacity device/plan.

-### Question #4.11: Besides, I just spent $300 on a “gaming router”.
+### Question #4.11: Besides, I just spent \$300 on a “gaming router”.
 It was the most expensive solution on the market...

 Maybe that router's not as good as their advertising says...

-### Question #4.12: I can't believe you’re telling me that a bunch of academics have come up with a better algorithm than commercial router developers - that company who sold me that $300 router?
+### Question #4.12: I can't believe you’re telling me that a bunch of academics have come up with a better algorithm than commercial router developers - that company who sold me that \$300 router?

-Well, the fq_codel/CAKE algorithms seem to solve the problem when they are used in place of vendor firmware…
+Well, the SQM algorithms seem to solve the problem when they are used in place of vendor firmware…

 ### Question #4.13: And then you say that I should just install some “open source firmware”?
 What the heck is that?
 And why should I believe you?